The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Lumen Technologies

 Lumen Technologies (formerly CenturyLink) operates one of the world's largest fibre networks, spanning multiple continents.
 Their background in telecommunications, combined with strategic acquisitions (including Level 3 Communications), has them well-positioned to offer managed SD-WAN services.
-With a Tier 1 backbone and particularly strong coverage throughout North America and Europe, Lumen's network infrastructure encompasses over 450,000 route miles of fibre, connecting more than 180,000 on-net buildings and 2,200 public/private data centres globally.
+With a Tier 1 backbone and particularly strong coverage throughout North America and Europe, Lumen's network infrastructure encompasses approximately 400,000 route miles of fibre, serving customers in more than 60 countries globally.

-Lumen's Network-as-a-Service approach provides flexible deployment options ranging from fully managed to co-managed SD-WAN, supporting multiple vendor platforms including Versa, Cisco and VMware.
+Lumen's Network-as-a-Service approach provides flexible deployment options ranging from fully managed to co-managed SD-WAN, supporting multiple vendor platforms including Versa, Cisco and VeloCloud.

 Lumen's security capabilities are available through integrations with adaptive threat detection partners and native platform features.
 Meanwhile, Lumen offers cloud connectivity options for major providers including AWS and Azure, facilitating easy integration with multi-cloud architectures through dedicated private connections.